It's the Rush Limbaugh program, sizzling and cooking the fastest three hours in media here.

 Anything else is a hiccup or an aberration.

-Well, they're the aborition.
+Well, they're the aberration, if you ask me.

-Why uh why and Nancy Pelosi and Harry Reid, oh my gosh, don't even get me started on them.
+And Nancy Pelosi and Harry Reid, oh my gosh, don't even get me started on them.

-Stuff that comes out of their mouth.
+Stuff that comes out of their mouth, I can't, they're like children.

-If you do this, then okay, but then President Bush does it.
+You know, they sit there and they say to President Bush, if you do this, then okay, but then President Bush does it.

 Why are you still a Democrat?

-Because I think I can um do more damage to them, and perhaps I can even possibly, possibly get them to listen to me being a registered Democrat.
+Because I think I can do more damage to them, and perhaps I can even possibly, possibly get them to listen to me being a registered Democrat.

 Because if I'm a registered Republican, forget it.